 The picture above is the memory of an evening we’ve spend drinking wine and singing.
 I had just arrived from my first trip to Mozambique, hence the tan, and I remember how the girls were super excited to hear all about it, and also all about that certain Dutchie that I was seeing more and more often.
 Life was sweet: I remember having this distinct feeling that a few solid friendships were being formed here, plus I was on my way to start a relationship that looked promising, AND I could already speak to him in his native language, which was a big deal for me.

 By 2016 we had become solid.
 By this time a few changes had taken place.
 Three of us had split up with our partners, two had changed jobs, one had finished a degree, and the one who had been single the entire time had recently become a couple with a Dutch friend of mine, a match I could have never imagined (let’s pretend my open mouth in the picture above refers to that).

-We are so lucky to have crossed each others path but, most of all, it is so special that we have always made time and space for these friendships.
+We are so lucky to have crossed each other’s path but, most of all, it is so special that we have always made time and space for these friendships.
 Even when we spend months without seeing each other, there’s always one of us that goes like “Girls, we can’t continue like this”.
 There’s always one of us that isn’t too busy or too afraid of taking the initiative.
 When we meet again we experience the same joy and the same connection as usual, but stronger every time.
 More humorous every time, as well.
-I am so so grateful for this ladies, for this bond.
+I am so so grateful for these ladies, for this bond.

 I just noticed something.
 I have noticed that, in every single one of these pictures, I am smiling with all of my teeth (we all are).
 This doesn’t happen often.
 Only when I’m genuinely happy.
 Not everyone can make me smile with all of my teeth.
 Thank you, my dear, dear friends.